expo/dev-plugins/packages/async-storage/README.md

 - JSON support in the DevTool's value column (using [React JSON Viewer](https://github.com/microlinkhq/react-json-view))
 - Improve the DevTool's UI to get rid of calls to `prompt`
+- Improve the UX of refreshing the table after changes have been made